UBC-GEOB472-Spring2021/Loralius-web/Lab2_MajorBattlesOfTheGreatWar/README.md

 ## Resources:

 Alison Deere was kind enough to have a look at my code and help figure out why my button was not working.
-It turns out that I have been using .getElementById() to reference an html div which had been using a class instead.
+It turns out that I had been using .getElementById() to reference an html div which had been using a class instead.
 Switching over to using #clearfilter and id='' fixed the issue!

 1. [Information dialogue box](https://docs.mapbox.com/help/tutorials/choropleth-studio-gl-pt-2/)